Slindo-M/example-repo/README.md

 The code allows the user to choose which calculation they want to do between **"investment"** or **"bond"**.
 The code is not **case-sensitive** which recognises any case as valid entries The code issues an **appropriate error message** if the user doesn't type in a valid input.
-The code requests mulitple inputs from the user for each of the calculators.
-If selected, **Investment** asks the user to input the amount of money they are depositing, the interest rate (as a percentage), the number of years they plan on investing, and whether they want to calculate **simple** or **compund** interest.
+The code requests multiple inputs from the user for each of the calculators.
+If selected, **Investment** asks the user to input the amount of money they are depositing, the interest rate (as a percentage), the number of years they plan on investing, and whether they want to calculate **simple** or **compound** interest.

 **Interest Formulae**